trezor/trezor-suite/docker/README.md

+Disclaimer: docker stuff is fairly new and there are couple of todos left.
+Also I have no idea if it works on Mac.
+Chances are it does not, yet.

 # Docker

-In `/docker` folder, you might find few handy docker scenarios.
-You just need to have docker and docker-compose installed.
+In `/docker` folder, you might find few handy docker-compose recipes.
+But first check if you have docker installed.

+`docker --version`
+`docker-compose --version`

 ## Suite dev

-`docker-compose -f ./docker/suite-dev.docker-compose.yml up`

-starts:
-- control panel
-- suite dev server
+Suite-dev helps you run local suite development server.
+So, in theory, you don't need to have node.js or yarn installed on your machine.
+This container shares suite folder with your machine, so if you don't have dependencies installed yet, you shall run this first:

+`./docker/docker-suite-install.sh`

+`./docker/docker-suite-dev.sh`

+This will open dev server on http://localhost:3000 and as a bonus a control panel that will allow you to start/stop trezor bridge and work with emulators!

-## E2E test (todo)
+## Suite test

+Suite test opens cypress test runner and prepares everything to run tests.

+`./docker/docker-suite-test`